ColandSeg/square_boi/README.md

 ```

 ## How to Run
-Navigate to the location of the root folder:
+In a command line, Navigate to the location of the root folder:
 ```bash
 cd "<path>/square_boi"
 ```